DitroniX/ESPRanger-LoRa-GNSS-GPS-IMU-RS485-60V/README.md

 [![DitroniX WiKi Pages](https://github.com/DitroniX/ESPRanger-LoRa-GNSS-GPS-IMU-RS485-60V/blob/main/Datasheets%20and%20Information/GitGub%20WiKi.png?raw=true)](https://github.com/DitroniX/ESPRanger-LoRa-GNSS-GPS-IMU-RS485-60V/wiki)

 ## Updates
--   Next: Test Production and Ship Out in December.
+-   26-01-02 - ESPRanger boards have arrived in stock!.
+These are being tested, kitted up and in the process of shipping of Kickstarter orders from today.
 -   25-12-06 - Awaiting final surveys and addresses.
 In Fabrication and Production
 -   25-11-30 - Await the backer payments, surveys and addresses.
 Prepare for manufacture and accessory items.
 Kickstarter processes this 14 days after the campaign deadline.
 -   25-11-18 - The Kickstarter ESPRanger campaign successfully completed and backer surveys sent out.